 Predict the drilling time if drilling starts at 130 feet.
 Choose a Zestimate from to make a prediction if you are using Zillow data].

-Is the observed drilling time at 130 feet above, or below, average.
+Is the observed drilling time at 130 feet above, or below, average?[Is the selling price above or below average if you are using the Zillow data]

 Draw the least-squares regression line on the scatter diagram of the data.